Yangtze River Pharmaceutical Group: History

 Founded in 1971, the Yangtze River Pharmaceutical Group started as a local firm providing drugstores and hospitals with vitamin supplements and pain medication.
 In a prime location between the major cities of Shanghai, Suzhou, and Hangzhou, the YRPG quickly expanded its business profile.
 The group has experienced significant growth in the past decade, having quadrupled their net income between 2003 and 2010.
 In the fiscal year 2014, board shareholders received a record 560% return on investment, and company assets rapidly expanded.

 Family

 With the company's quickly rising profile, founder Xu Jingren and his extended family—who jointly own a controlling stake in the corporation—have made a number of significant business acquisitions.
-Collectively, they are believed to be worth up to USD$7.5 billion.
+Collectively, they are believed to be worth up to US$7.5 billion.
 In addition to his role as president and primary shareholder of YRPG, Xu Jingren is a member of the National People's Congress and serves as an honorary minister in the Ministry of Health.
 He has been recognized as a leading proponent of industrial modernization, worker's rights, and governmental reform within the Chinese Communist Party.